 Dr. Mochizuki and her team set out to understand how to support Madagascar in developing appropriate policies to mitigate this risk.
 Two questions were posed during the Training Program on Disaster Risk Assessment and Optimization of Public Investments in Reducing Economic Losses she participated in Madagascar in 2015:

 “How can we strengthen contingency funding and the mainstreaming of disaster risk reduction at the same time?”

 “What can a cash-strapped government do when donors themselves do not seem to allocate funding based on the tangible needs of a country’s natural disaster risks?”

-The project fully embraces the complex contextual reality of the country and needs of the end-users.
+The project fully embraces the complex contextual reality of the country and the needs of the end-users.
 The tool will be deployed in close collaboration with Madagascar’s Ministry of Finance.
-The next step is to enhance its functionalities with macroeconomic modelling for simulating economy recovery depending on allocation of resources.
+The next step is to enhance its functionalities with macroeconomic modeling for simulating economic recovery depending on the allocation of resources.